-Deborah Barak was named President, Business Operations, CBS Entertainment, CBS Television Studios and CBS News, in October 2015, reporting directly to Leslie Moonves, President and CEO, CBS Corporation.
+Deborah Barak was named President, Business Operations, CBS Entertainment, CBS Television Studios and CBS News, in October 2015, reporting directly to Leslie Moonves, Chairman, President and Chief Executive Officer, CBS Corporation.

 In this position, Barak works closely with the presidents of CBS Entertainment, CBS Television Studios and CBS News to manage the business issues and strategies for their respective areas.
 She also runs the Business Affairs departments for each division, overseeing negotiations for talent and producer deals, program licensing agreements and developing new business models.
 In addition, Barak continues to represent CBS on the board that oversees The CW.